zephyrproject-rtos/zephyr/doc/reference/kbuild/kbuild_kconfig.rst

 * :file:`arch/x86/configs` and
 * :file:`arch/arc/configs`.

-All the defconfig files must end with the suffix defconfig.
+All the default configuration files must end with the suffix _defconfig.
 For example, the :file:`galileo_defconfig` file contains the configuration information for the galileo platform.